ibm-cloud-docs/databases-for-postgresql/howto-logical-replication.md

 To configure your external PostgreSQL as a publisher, perform the following steps.

-1. Edit your local `pg_hba.conf` and add the following
+1. Edit your local `pg_hba.conf` and add the following.

     ```text
     hostssl    replication            replicator         0.0.0.0/0      md5